 Debt.
-At December 27, 2020, we had \$15.5 billion of principal floating- and fixed-rate notes outstanding.
+At March 28, 2021, we had \$15.5 billion of principal floating- and fixed-rate notes outstanding.
 Our remaining debt has maturity dates in 2022 through 2050.

 We have an unsecured commercial paper program, which provides for the issuance of up to \$4.5 billion of commercial paper.
 Net proceeds from this program are used for general corporate purposes.
-At December 27, 2020, we had \$500 million of commercial paper outstanding.
+At March 28, 2021, we had \$500 million of commercial paper outstanding.

 On December 8, 2020, we entered into a Revolving Credit Facility replacing our prior Amended and Restated Revolving Credit Facility.
 There were no outstanding borrowings under the Amended and Restated Revolving Credit Facility at the time of termination.
 The Revolving Credit Facility provides for unsecured revolving facility loans, swing line loans and letters of credit in an aggregate amount of up to \$4.5 billion, which expires on December 8, 2025.
-At December 27, 2020, no amounts were outstanding under the Revolving Credit Facility.
+At March 28, 2021, no amounts were outstanding under the Revolving Credit Facility.

-We may issue new debt in the future.
-COVID-19 has led to disruption and volatility in the global capital markets, which may adversely impact the cost of and access to capital.
-The amount and timing of additional borrowings, if any, will depend on a number of factors, including but not limited to maturities of our existing debt, acquisitions and strategic investments, favorable and/or acceptable interest rates and changes in corporate income tax law.
+We expect to issue new debt in the future.
+The amount and timing of any such new debt will depend on a number of factors, including but not limited to maturities of our existing debt, acquisitions and strategic investments, favorable and/or acceptable interest rates and changes in corporate income tax law.
 Additional information regarding our outstanding debt is provided in "Notes to Consolidated Financial Statements, Note 6.
 Debt" in our 2020 Annual Report on Form 10-K.

 Income Taxes.
-At December 27, 2020, we estimated remaining future payments of \$2.0 billion for the one-time U.S. repatriation tax accrued in fiscal 2018 (Toll Charge), after application of certain tax credits, which is payable in installments over the next six years.
-At December 27, 2020, other current liabilities included \$177 million, reflecting the installment paid in January 2021.
-We estimate the next installment due in January 2022 to be \$189 million.
+At March 28, 2021, we estimated remaining future payments of \$1.9 billion for the one-time U.S. repatriation tax accrued in fiscal 2018, after application of certain tax credits, which is payable in installments over the next five years.
+At March 28, 2021, other current liabilities included \$213 million for the next installment due in January 2022.
 Additional information regarding our income taxes is provided in this Quarterly Report in "Notes to Condensed Consolidated Financial Statements, Note 3.
 Income Taxes."

 Capital Return Program.
 In fiscal 2018, we announced a stock repurchase program authorizing us to repurchase up to \$30 billion of our common stock.
 The stock repurchase program has no expiration date.
-In the first quarter of fiscal 2021, we resumed stock repurchases under the stock repurchase program, which we had suspended in the third quarter of fiscal 2020 in light of the COVID-19 pandemic, and we repurchased and retired 3 million shares of our common stock for \$444 million, before commissions.
-At December 27, 2020, \$4.2 billion remained authorized for repurchase under the stock repurchase program.
-Since December 27, 2020, we repurchased and retired 2 million shares of common stock for \$311 million.
+In the first six months of fiscal 2021, we repurchased and retired 14 million shares of our common stock for \$2.0 billion, before commissions.
+At March 28, 2021, \$2.6 billion remained authorized for repurchase under the stock repurchase program.
 Our stock repurchase program is subject to periodic evaluations to determine when and if repurchases are in the best interests of our stockholders, and we may accelerate, suspend, delay or discontinue repurchases at any time.

-In the first quarter of fiscal 2021, we paid cash dividends totaling \$739 million, or \$0.65 per share.
-On January 20, 2021, we announced a cash dividend of \$0.65 per share on our common stock, payable on March 25, 2021 to stockholders of record as of the close of business on March 4, 2021.
-We currently intend to continue to use cash dividends as a means of returning capital to stockholders, subject to capital availability, which may be impacted by COVID-19, and our view that cash dividends are in the best interests of our stockholders, among other factors.
+On March 10, 2021, we announced a 5% increase in our quarterly dividend per share of common stock from \$0.65 to \$0.68, which is effective for dividends payable after March 25, 2021.
+In the first six months of fiscal 2021, we paid cash dividends totaling \$1.5 billion, or \$1.30 per share.
+On April 14, 2021, we announced a cash dividend of \$0.68 per share on our common stock, payable on June 24, 2021 to stockholders of record as of the close of business on June 3, 2021.
+We currently intend to continue to use cash dividends as a means of returning capital to stockholders, subject to capital availability and our view that cash dividends are in the best interests of our stockholders, among other factors.